 1. Water Monitoring Program

 The licensee shall monitor and report to the Department the listed parameters on the basis specified herein.
 The methods and procedures utilized shall receive written approval by the Department.
-The monitoring program may be reviewed annually by the Department, and a determination may be made as to the necessity and extent of continuation, and may be modified in accordance with Condition No. 1V.N.
+The monitoring program may be reviewed annually by the Department, and a determination may be made as to the necessity and extent of continuation, and may be modified in accordance with Condition No.XXIII in Section A.

 a.
 Chemical Monitoring